 The Center for Women Writers at Salem College is a student-centered and women-focused organization that has strong ties to the Winston Salem and North Carolina communities.
 Annette Allen established the Center for Women Writers in 1996, with a vision of a home for women writers.
 Metta Sáma, Director of Creative Writing & Assistant Professor in Creative Writing, currently directs the CWW, with the support of student interns, and continues Allen’s vision of encouraging and supporting the creative and professional work of women writers.
+Click here for a look at our upcoming events.

 - Encourages writers at Salem College to strengthen their writing skills through coursework in creative writing; learn editing and publishing skills through work for the College literary magazine, Incunabula; and to learn the skills of art management, by helping to organize readings, workshops, and panel discussions sponsored by the Center;